 1. Independence National Historic Park

-Kicking off our list of the top things to see in Philadelphia is Independence National Historical Park.
+Kicking off my list of the top things to see in Philadelphia is Independence National Historical Park.
 Known as “America’s birthplace,” this is where both the Declaration of Independence and the Constitution were debated and signed.

 Due to the abundance of important landmarks here, it’s considered the most historic square mile in the United States.
 If you’re a history buff, this is definitely one of the best places to visit in Philadelphia.